 Overeating, irregular meals, and fatty foods may overload the digestive system and trigger bloating and gas.

 The gut microbiome plays a key role in digestion and nutrient absorption.
-After antibiotics or other disruptions, bacterial imbalance can lead to bloating, unstable stool, and discomfort.
+After disruptions, bacterial imbalance can lead to bloating, unstable stool, and discomfort.

 Enzyme deficiencies (like lactase, amylase, or lipase) are also common.
 In this case, undigested food remains in the intestines, feeding bacteria that increase gas production.

-Food poisoning, GI infections, or inflammatory conditions like gastritis, colitis, or irritable bowel syndrome (IBS) often present with symptoms such as bloating, diarrhea, or constipation.
-In these cases, it’s important to treat both the underlying cause and the symptoms.
+Food poisoning, GI irritations, or conditions like gastritis, colitis, or irritable bowel syndrome (IBS) often present with discomfort such as bloating, diarrhea, or constipation.
+In these cases, it’s important to support both the underlying cause and the discomfort.

-Choosing the right remedy depends on the root cause.
+Choosing the right product depends on the root cause.
 Prokinetics may help with slow motility, enzyme supplements for malabsorption, and mild laxatives for occasional constipation.

 Activated charcoal is a well-known enterosorbent used for food poisoning and diarrhea.
 It binds toxins and pathogens and helps remove them from the body.